A Message from the Director of Clinical Training:

 Welcome to the FIU Clinical Science Doctoral Program in Child and Adolescent Psychology.
 We're glad you've decided to review our program, and we hope you will find the information regrading our training model, curriculum, degree requirements, and resources helpful to inform your decision about the extent to which our program fits your educational goals and professional aspirations.
 We enrolled our first cohort of students in Fall 2010.
 We became a member of the Academy of Psychological Clinical Science in 2014.
 Our Clinical Science Program received full APA accreditation on January 15, 2016.
 We encourage you to review the website closely, including links to our Clinical Science Student Guide and Graduate Student Psychology Catalog.
 If you have additional questions, please contact us.

 Admission into the Clinical Science doctoral program is competitive.
 Successful applicants have significant research experience and strong letters of recommendation.
-Enrolled students evidence interest in clinical science by clear articulation (in personal statements and interviews) of research questions and desire for a clinical science career; record of academic achievement evidenced by high GPAs (Mean=3.75); high aptitude evidenced by high GRE scores Mean Verbal = 139 and Mean Quant = 137; and professional accomplishment described in personal statements and recommendations from past mentors.
+Enrolled students evidence interest in clinical science by clear articulation (in personal statements and interviews) of research questions and desire for a clinical science career; record of academic achievement evidenced by high GPAs (Mean=3.75); high achievement evidenced by high GPAs (Mean GPA for 2017 class=3.77); high aptitude evidenced by high GRE scores (Mean Verbal = 156 and Mean Quant = 154 for 2017 class) and professional accomplishment described in personal statements and recommendations from past mentors.

 Applications will be accepted until midnight on December 1st.
 Please note that the clinical science program adheres to the psychology department application deadline, which is significantly sooner than the University Graduate School deadline.
 Please contact Lara Wilson (email@example.com) with questions.